-The ACLU initiated litigation on the FISA Amendments Act on the day that the act was signed.102
+The ACLU initiated litigation on the FISA Amendments Act on the day that the act was signed.
+102

-The ACLU filed a motion with the FISA court for access to the court's rulings on the constitutionality of the act's provisions.103 On August 27, 2008, FISA Court Judge Mary A. McLaughlin, of the Eastern District of Pennsylvania, denied the motion.104
+The ACLU filed a motion with the FISA court for access to the court's rulings on the constitutionality of the act's provisions.
+On August 27, 2008, FISA Court Judge Mary A. McLaughlin, of the Eastern District of Pennsylvania, denied the motion.

-The ACLU also filed an action in the Southern District of New York challenging the act's constitutionality.105 Judge John G. Koeltl ruled that the plaintiffs lacked standing because they could only claim that their communications might be monitored as a result of the amendments.106 A panel of the U.S. Court of Appeals for the Second Circuit determined that the plaintiffs did have standing and remanded the action for a determination of constitutionality.107 En banc rehearing was denied by a vote of six to six.108 In Clapper, however, the Supreme Court ruled that Judge Koeltl was correct that the plaintiffs lacked standing because their grievance was too speculative.109 ica Act Litigation by the Office of the Director of National Intelligence and the U.S. Department of Justice, IC on the Record (Nov.
-17, 2014), tmblr.co/ZZQjsq1VwCSPx.
+The ACLU also filed an action in the Southern District of New York challenging the act's constitutionality.
+Judge John G. Koeltl ruled that the plaintiffs lacked standing because they could only claim that their communications might be monitored as a result of the amendments.
+A panel of the U.S. Court of Appeals for the Second Circuit determined that the plaintiffs did have standing and remanded the action for a determination of constitutionality.
+En banc rehearing was denied by a vote of six to six.
+In Clapper, however, the Supreme Court ruled that Judge Koeltl was correct that the plaintiffs lacked standing because their grievance was too speculative.